Pareto chart: Description

-Description

 The left vertical axis is the frequency of occurrence, but it can alternatively represent cost or another important unit of measure.
 The right vertical axis is the cumulative percentage of the total number of occurrences, total cost, or total of the particular unit of measure.
 Because the values are in decreasing order, the cumulative function is a concave function.
 To take the example below, in order to lower the amount of late arrivals by 78%, it is sufficient to solve the first three issues.

-The Pareto Chart demonstrates a power law relationship between the rank of a quality issue and that issue’s contribution to cost.
+The Pareto Chart demonstrates a power law relationship between the rank of a quality issue and that issue's contribution to cost.
 This means one can find a linear relationship on a log-log plot.